RobertAKARobin/angular-standards/README.md

 ### If using Angular Material, create an interface module

-If you're using Angular Material, odds are you're going to use the same several components through out your app.
+Odds are you're going to use the same several components through out your app.
 A local module just for importing Material components will keep you from needing to add lots of imports to the modules throughout your app.

 ```ts
 // src/app/shared-components/material/material.module.ts